SKT-STK/QuiverDP/README.md

 you cannon put a bow into your offhand if youve got a quiver in your inventory
 you can craft the quiver as follows: (1st row: air, air, leather) (2nd row: string, rabbit_hide, leather) (3rd row: same as second)

+to use the datapack install python along with 'beet' and 'bolt' and run the Makefile, afterwords copy the quiver_data_pack folder from build/ to your world's datapack folder

 !!!
 IMPORTANT !!!
-THIS DATAPACK HAS A CORRESPONDING RESOURCEPACK (QuiverRP)
+THIS DATAPACK HAS A CORRESPONDING RESOURCEPACK (quiver_resource_pack in the build directory alongside _data_pack)

 (1.21.5)